Skip to main content

 • Is financial need a criterion for an award?

-No. Proposals are considered on merit alone.
 There is no need to submit FAFSA documents or other financial information.
-However, any additional support for the proposed project from other sources (such as other Study Abroad scholarship awards) should be reported and will be considered
+However, any additional support for the proposed project from other sources (such as other study abroad scholarships and awards) should be reported and will be considered when determining funding decisions.

 • Is there a standard or established award amount?